Harsh-Pratap-Singh/leetcode/Readme.md

 ### 17th Problem
 **Difficulty:Easy**
 simple problem with the for loop just has to track the distance between the same char if there exist a greater distance change it to that .
+IMP :- should have used 2 pointer one from start and other from the back and then compare it to find the distance it will biggest by difault and also be taking less time.

 - Time complexity :0(n^2)
 - space compelxity :O(1)